rocketbot-cl/gmail_suite/README.md

 List all email, you can specify a filter

 4. List unread emails
-List all unread email, you can specify a filter
+List unread emails, you can specify a filter

 5. Read email for ID
-Read email for ID
+You can specify the ID of an email to read it

 6. Create Label
-Create Label
+You can create a label with the name you want

 7. Move email to label
-Move email to label
+Move email from one label to another

 8. Mark email as unread
-Mark email as unread
+Any previously opened email can be marked as unread

 9. Close Server
 Close server connection

 10. List all labels
-List all labels
+Get a list of all mail labels and store them in a variable

 11. Forward
 Forward an email